Lisa Singh: Election to Australian Parliament

 Singh was elected to the Australian Senate in the August 2010 federal election, making her the first person of South Asian descent to be elected to the Australian Parliament.
 On 18 October 2013, she was promoted to the position of shadow parliamentary secretary to the shadow Attorney-General.
 On 24 June 2014, the federal Labor leader, Bill Shorten, promoted her to the position of shadow parliamentary secretary for the Environment, Climate Change and Water.

 In 2016, twelve senators were to be elected due to the double dissolution election, Singh's sixth position on the ticket was described in some media reports as "unwinnable".
 Following a campaign to vote for Singh "below the line" on the ballot paper, she received 20,741 votes, 80% of a quota, which was enough to overturn the party's ticket order and she was elected as the 10th senator elected for Tasmania.
+She was the first Australian senator to win election over a high-ranked candidate on the same ticket since Bill Aylett in 1953, who was also a Tasmanian ALP senator.

 Singh was defeated at the 2019 federal election after being again placed in the "unwinnable" fourth position on Labor's Tasmanian Senate ticket.
 Once again there was a campaign for people to support her by voting below the line.
 She polled 5.9% of the vote, or 0.4 quotas, only slightly fewer than her vote in 2016, but that was not enough, given the higher quota required at a half-Senate election.